TumblerWarren/Virtual_Avatar_ChatBot/readme.md

 ## Steps for installation

-- Make sure to install ffmpeg in your computer
+- Make sure to install ffmpeg in your computer.
-- Install vtube studio
+- Install vtube studio.
-- Download the zip file
+- Download the zip file.
-- Unzip it and set the .env file using notepad
+- Unzip it and set the .env file using notepad.
-- Start Vtube Studio and toggle on "Start Api" from settings
+- Start Vtube Studio and toggle on "Start Api" from settings.
-- Double click to run the start.bat file
+- Double click to run the start.bat file.
-- Allow the plugin in Vtube studio
+- Allow the plugin in Vtube studio.
-- In terminal, when Mic comes, press CTRL and then speak
+- In terminal, when Mic comes, press CTRL and then speak.